 Undergraduate students who do not achieve a grade point average of at least 2.0 (C) in a semester will be placed on academic probation the following semester.
 Probation is limited to one semester.
 To regain good academic standing, the student must register for at least six credits and maintain a GPA of 2.0 or higher.
 Students on probation must have an academic advisor approve their registration before re-enrolling.
-If the student does not achieve a 2.0 GPA or better in the probation semester, he or she will be dismissed from the College at the end of that semester.
+If the student does not achieve a 2.0 GPA or better in the probation semester, the student will be dismissed from the College at the end of that semester.
 If dismissed for unsatisfactory work, financial aid eligibility will be revoked.
-Appeals of decisions regarding probation and dismissal are handled through the Grievance Resolution Process.
-(See Student Grievance Resolution Policy.)
+Appeals of decisions regarding probation and dismissal are handled through the PNCA petitions committee, contact registrar@willamette.edu.

 Seniors who are on probation may not register for any 400-level courses.
 They may, however, register for other coursework that applies to their degree.
-Seniors on probation must petition Academic Policy Review Committee at academicaffairs@pnca.edu to register for any 400-level courses.
-Additional restrictions on the academic status of seniors are described in the Catalog and in the Thesis Handbook.
+Seniors on probation must submit a petition to the PNCA petitions committee to register for any 400-level courses.
+Contact registrar@willamette.edu Additional restrictions on the academic status of seniors are described in the Thesis Handbook.